Her is a slender survey of various teachings about the other side and how to live wisely and well so as to improve one's standing, presumably.

 The general teaching is that after death the spirit may move "upwards" from here, remain on a mind level similar to this realm, or move "downwards", all according to karma that has been amassed though lifetimes.
 But in single cases, some who have done much evil, may move upwards, while some who have done much good, may go downwards (!).
 It depends on a totality of karma distribution, says Buddha.
 However, man should make lots of good karma to improve the drift of his future lives, is his counsel.
 Further, in Buddhism we are taught facets of how to live in this life so as to move ahead and upwards and not fall short.

-If you want to know what really happens, there are methods to learn to find out of it, but the results may not be forthcoming today - Buddhism teaches how to see these things for yourself, but it may take time, even more time than you can afford in this life.
-Be prepared for that.
-Also, if you do find out for yourself, you may find it difficult to produce good, objective evidence of your findings.
-Be prepared for that too.
-To illustrate the problems of a field: Dr. Ian P. Stevenson researched reincarnation for decades, without having more than suggestive evidence to show for it.
+So allow for exceptions.
+If you want to know what really happens, there are methods to learn to find out of it.
+The results may not be forthcoming today, however.
+All the same, Buddhism teaches how to see these things for yourself, even though it may take time.
+If and when you do find out for yourself, you might want good, objective evidence of your findings.
+Dr. Ian P. Stevenson's research illustrates that problem: He and co-workers have researced reincarnation for decades, without having more than suggestive evidence to show for it.
 [Link]

-If you want to ascertain what various scriptures tell about the afterlife, beyond, and underworld, there is a mass of literature, extremely little solid evidence, if any, and many conflicting viewpoints.
-And that is the lay of the land in a nutshell.
+If you want to look into what various scriptures tell about the afterlife, beyond, and underworld, there is a mass of literature, extremely little solid evidence, if any, and many conflicting viewpoints.

 If there were no afterlife, there may be no regrets at death's door for a life wisely lived, for then there would be OK fulfilment of oneself and one's gifts while alive too.
 And if death means annihilation, there are no regrets for living OK either!